Gifts for Donors or Legacy Society Members

 • A batik silk scarf in her favorite colors

-• A bottle of 35-year-old single malt Scotch for the Scotch lover
+• A bottle of 35-year-old single malt Scotch for the whiskey lover

-• A canvas print of a building, landmark, or people impacted by the gift
+• A canvas print of a building or project their gift supported

 • A customized photo book showing their involvement and impact

-• A delicious custom-made goodie for the donor with a sweet tooth (my favorite is tiramisu!)
+• A delicious custom treat for the donor with a sweet tooth (my favorite is tiramisu!)

-Personally, I don’t want another paperweight, it just makes my trashcan heavier.
-But if someone brought me the best baklava money can buy, that would go in my belly quickly — and be greatly appreciated.
+Personally, I don’t want another paperweight – it just makes my trashcan heavier.
+But if someone brought me the best baklava money can buy?
+That would disappear quickly and be greatly appreciated.

 Categories: Relationships, Stewardship